plippe/blog/_posts/2018-12-01-taming-cats-eval.md

 }
 ```

 If you are struggling to write a tail recursion function, or you just prefer more readable code, have a look at `Eval`.
-It won’t revolutionise your code, but will definitely make it more stable.
+It won’t revolutionize your code, but will definitely make it more stable.